 Maybe you’re somewhere near the beach - you could have a coastal ceremony then wander back to the house for a mad party.

-Or if you’re on a farm or a bush block - choose a scenic clearing for your ceremony, followed by a short walk back to the house for your reception and party.
+Or if you’re on a farm or a bush block - choose a scenic clearing, garden, an open field, a spectacular tree for your ceremony.

 You have a ton of freedom to transform the space - it could be a relaxed outdoor ceremony, or an elaborate marquee reception if you’ve got the space.